 The proposal also includes the removal of the construction of a 3-storey hotel previously nominated in the north eastern part of the Town Centre Development.

-It is not considered the reduction in buffer width will significant impact neighbour noise amenity.
+It is considered that the proposed reduction in buffer width will not significantly impact upon the noise amenity of nearby residential development.